Ignorance Is Chris: Plot

 Under Emilia Harcourt's instructions, the 11th Street Kids use the basement under Adrian Chase's house as the location to open the portal to the Quantum Unfolding Chamber (QUC), leading to cocaine from Adrian's stash being blown onto the group.
 The team enters the door to the other universe and explores the Smiths' mansion.
 When Chris Smith's brother Keith arrives, Harcourt hides everyone to evade suspicion; Keith offers to take her to A.R.G.U.S., which she accepts, leaving the rest of the team behind.
 As Harcourt arrives, a dog detects the cocaine on her, forcing security to take her to an interrogation room.
 As she is taken, an arriving Chris sees her.
 Adrian decides to leave the house to visit his alternate house, marveled at the differences.
 He finds Adrian-2, who is near identical to him in appearance and mannerism.

 Unable to find new leads to catch Peacemaker, Rick Flag Sr. goes to Belle Reve and meets with Lex Luthor, who has been sentenced to 265 years in prison for his crimes.
 (Note: As depicted in the film Superman (2025)) While Flag cannot release Luthor, he offers him a chance of redemption and a spot in a prison with no metahumans if he provides scanners to locate Peacemaker and his dimensional gateway, which Luthor accepts.
 Back in the alternate universe, Chris talks with Harcourt in custody.
 They argue again over their feelings, with Harcourt explaining that she feels broken and is unable to fully feel anything romantic for him.
 She is cleared of any charges, but Chris states he will stay in the other universe.

 As Adrian gleefully interacts with his alternate self, he is shocked when the latter explains that he hates Peacemaker-2, that he is his archenemy, and joined the Sons of Liberty to fight against his crusade.
-Chris' father Auggie discovers John Economos and stabs his hand, accidentally causing him to confess Chris killed Peacemaker-2.
+Chris's father Auggie discovers John Economos and stabs his hand, accidentally causing him to confess Chris killed Peacemaker-2.
 At A.R.G.U.S., Harcourt notes that there are no people of color, before Chris finds a swastika in the US flag, replacing the stars, much to his shock.
 Harcourt-2 arrives, ordering the guards to arrest her other self.
 At the same time, Leota Adebayo leaves for a walk in the neighborhood, before she is chased by Keith and other white supremacists.